 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marianna is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Marianna is a city of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Marianna who work in management occupations (32.01%), sales jobs (14.89%), and office and administrative support (10.06%).

-A relatively large number of people in Marianna telecommute to their jobs.
-Overall, about 27.27% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 27.27% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Marianna is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Marianna doesn't have a public transportation system that people use for their commute.

 In Marianna, just 7.05% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.